LostGovernment/LostGovernment.github.io/README.md

 # Ali Basbeth
-## Geography Data Science - University of Washington
+#### Bachelors of Arts in Geography Data Science - University of Washington